OrqueIO/OrqueIO/quarkus-extension/README.md

 ---------
 #### Quarkus and JUEL bytecode incompatibilities

 **Context**: JUEL was built with a different Java version.
 Quarkus won't pick up new build changes.
-For more information, check #3419 ([comment](https://github.com/camunda/camunda-bpm-platform/issues/3419#issuecomment-1720916174))

 **Solution**: If you notice juel exceptions like below, delete `/juel/target` folder and run the Quarkus build again.